ARE YOU GOING TO HOLD THE APRIL 2022 BIG SUR MARATHON OR OTHER RACE DISTANCES?

 WHAT ABOUT THOSE WHO ENTERED THE APRIL 2020 RACE WEEKEND?

 All April 2020 entrants were offered a 60% refund of their entry fees or the option to donate 100% of their entry fees to our non-profit organization.
-These refunds or donations have all been processed as of early August 2020.
+All refunds or donations were processed by August 2020.
 If you were an entrant in one of our April 2020 races (5K and up) and did not receive an email with restitution information, please contact firstname.lastname@example.org and we will research your entry.
-If the original credit card you used to enter the April 2020 race is no longer valid and/or not available to receive a refund credit, please contact Active technical support at 877.228.4881.

 We did not open registration for the November 2020 Monterey Bay Half Marathon so there are no entrants in that canceled race.

 We canceled the June 2020 Run in the Name of Love after registration had been open only about six weeks and all of these entrants were provided refunds.

 DID YOU DEFER ANY MARATHON ENTRIES TO 2022?

 No April 2020 entrants were deferred to future races.
 April 2020 entrants will have a priority registration period for the April 2022 race weekend.
 We have not set the date yet for when registration will open.
 We will announce this date and update this website as soon as we can and, hopefully, by July 2021.
 (Note: there are a few dozen runners from 2019 or earlier that have special circumstances, and we have communicated directly with these entrants.)

 For more information about the April 2020 entrant refund program, read through a separate FAQ HERE